Mansiibhati/Blogs-Django/README.md

-step 1 : Create a Virtual Environment and activate it in your shell by-
+# Create a Virtual Environment and activate it in your shell by-
-         cd Desktop
+    - sdds
-         virtualenv django
+    - virtualenv django
-         cd django
+    - cd django
          Scripts\activate.bat
          After the virtualenv has set up you need to insatll Django- pip install Django